Princess Delphine of Belgium: Paternity case

-On 19 October 1999, an 18-year-old Flemish schoolboy, Mario Danneels, published his unauthorized biography of Queen Paola, Paola, van 'la dolce vita' tot koningin (Paola, from 'la dolce vita' to Queen).
+On 19 October 1999, an 18-year-old Flemish schoolboy, Mario Danneels, published his unauthorized biography of Queen Paola, Paola, van 'la dolce vita' tot koningin ("Paola, from 'la dolce vita' to Queen").
 The book contained a statement referring to the existence of a daughter born out of wedlock to King Albert.
 The Belgian press investigated, and traced Delphine.
-At first, both Boël and her mother refused to comment on the matter, and the palace dismissed Danneels' book as gossip and rumor.
+At first, both Boël and her mother refused to comment on the matter, and the palace dismissed Danneels's book as gossip and rumor.

 The press interpreted a short passage in the king's 1999 Christmas speech as acknowledgement of his 18-year-long relationship with Baroness Sybille de Selys Longchamps.

-Boël gave an interview on 15 May 2005, to the France 3 presenter Marc-Olivier Fogiel in the broadcast "On ne peut pas plaire à tout le monde" (You Can't Please Everyone) in which she alleged for the first time that she was King Albert's daughter.
+Boël gave an interview on 15 May 2005, to the France 3 presenter Marc-Olivier Fogiel in the broadcast On ne peut pas plaire à tout le monde ('"You Can't Please Everyone") in which she alleged for the first time that she was King Albert's daughter.
 She claimed that when she and her mother moved to England, when she was 9, Albert (not yet king) wished to divorce his wife and join them.
 Her mother apparently opposed this because of the political consequences for Albert.
-She said her mother told her the truth about her parentage when she became 17.
+She said her mother told her the truth about her parentage when she turned 17.
 In later interviews, Boël said she made a telephone call to Albert when she was 33 years old asking for help.
-According to her statement, he replied "Never call me again.
+According to her statement, he replied: "Never call me again.
 You are not my daughter," which she said was hurtful.
 Boël added that her efforts to contact her father via telephone and sending letters or through friends and politicians failed.

 In June 2013, when King Albert lost his immunity to prosecution, Boël summoned him and his children Prince Philippe and Princess Astrid to appear in court.
 She hoped to use DNA tests to prove that she was the king's daughter.
 As king, Albert was immune under the law, and Delphine decided to summon her half-siblings too.
 When the king abdicated on 21 July 2013 his immunity ceased, and Boël relaunched proceedings against him.
 In March 2017, the court ruled that her claim was unfounded, and her lawyers said she would take the claim to appeal.